...

 LTA Loans and Grants

-The LTA offers interest-free loans and capital grants to affiliated clubs for facility improvements that increase participation.
+The LTA offers loans and capital grants to affiliated clubs for facility improvements that increase participation.
 Covered courts are a strong candidate because they demonstrably extend playing hours and attract new players.
 Application criteria and availability change, so check the current programme with your county LTA.

 Sport England